 Seat rows would be staggered: they would alternate between being at floor level like they are now and being slightly elevated.

 Here is a cross-section view of the concept designed by a student at TU Delft University, in the Netherlands.

 Overhead bins for carry-on baggage would be replaced by compartments under the second elevated row of seats.

-(Although I am not really sure that those contain the same volume of storage space, which would be very problematic given how more and more passengers are finally discovering the upside of traveling light with carry-ons only.)
+(Although I am not really sure that those contain the same volume of storage space, which would be very problematic given how more and more passengers are — finally — discovering the upside of traveling light with carry-ons only!)

-We actually might get a chance to finally try supersonic flights for the first time since the legendary Concorde was retired way before seeing an economy seat innovation actually implemented…
+We might get a chance to finally try supersonic flights for the first time since the legendary Concorde was retired way before seeing an economy seat innovation actually implemented…

-2 previous seat concepts
+2 previous airplane seat concepts

 We already talked about a few very popular airplane seat concepts, so here are the links if you want to explore these once again.

 The AvioInteriors stand-up seats were the most promising, as these could theoretically allow even more people on a plane to reduce ticket prices significantly!